ZILtoid1991/collections-d/README.md

 ## HashMap

-Implements a hashmap using TreeMap as a backend, and MurMurHash3/32 as the hashing algorithm.
-Future versions will allow using
+Implements a hashmap using TreeMap as a backend, and MurMurHash3/32 as the default hashing algorithm.
+Only can be used with hashing algorithms that can be compared similarly to an integer.
-LinkedList as a backend if needed.

 ## HashSet

 Implements a hashset, similarly to hashmap.
 Operation is done through set operators only, as it only stores the keys of the hashed elements.
+Only can be used with hashing algorithms that can be compared similarly to an integer.

+## LinkedMap

+Very similar to D's own associative array.

+Differentiates keys by checking whether they're equal or not.
+Has worse access times than TreeMap, but doesn't need optimization.

+## LinkedHashMap

+Implements a hashmap, using LinkedMap as a backend, and MurMurHash3/128 as the default hashing algorithm.
+Can be used with more complex keys.

 ## LinkedList

 A list with pretty low insertion cost.
 Ideal for applications where frequent reordering is needed.
 Can work as a set too by setting
 `allowDuplicates` false.

+## LinkedHashSet

+Implements a hashset, using LinkedList in set mode as a backend, and MurMurHash3/128 as the default hashing algorithm.
+Can be used with more complex keys.
+Operation is done through set operators only, as it only stores the keys of the hashed elements.

 # Code example